WiktorBoro/rytrme-api-python/README.md

 ### All languages list

-(Name) - (ID) - you can use name or ID, but with more calls it is recommended to use ID
+(Name) - (ID) - you can use name or ID as parametr.
+With more calls it is recommended to use ID

 ```
 🇦🇪 Arabic  -  60c4eb424660040013ca8a9f